Absolute Power (radio and TV series): Radio version

 Also introduced was her assistant, Janice, who suspected that Gayle's personal rivalry with Charles did not lead to the best decisions.

 In the last episode of series 2, Gayle was leaving for America, and made one last bet with Charles.
 She bet her company against Charles's testicles that he could not make the Home Secretary say "prison doesn't work".
 Despite Charles's best attempts, Gayle won because she bribed the Home Secretary, as she was having an affair with someone in the Home Office.
-Luckily, she called off the bet providing Charles could make love to her to the tune of the 1812 overture.
+Luckily, she called off the bet providing Charles could have sex with her to the tune of the 1812 overture.
 Charles managed to get his own back, however, by planting some class A drugs in her suitcase as she left for America.
 Charles may nevertheless still have some feelings for her, and sometimes reminisces about their relationship.

 A one-off special episode was broadcast on 3 November 2006, with Tony Gardner playing Archie.
 In the special, Martin goes to jail for seven years for fraud (having been implicated in the Cash for Peerages scandal).
 Archie, who has left New Labour, then blackmails Charles into giving him a job to prevent any more embarrassing information getting out about the company.

 However, Charles soon learns that in fact Archie has framed both Martin and himself, with the assistance of Martin's girlfriend, and they are planning to take over Prentiss McCabe.
 After Charles finds proof, Archie goes to jail and Martin gets released, but as he has been moved to an open prison, he does not feel like leaving too soon.

 The radio series is sometimes repeated on BBC Radio 4 Extra as part of the "Comedy Club" hour.